Murders of Helen and Margaret Lynch: Search for bodies and arrest

 Haight reenacted the murders for police while being recorded with a film camera.
-Police and investigators also led Haight through the route he took the previous day as he kidnapped and murdered the Lynch sisters.
+Police and investigators led Haight through the route he took the previous day as he kidnapped and murdered the Lynch sisters.
 Reporters noted that Haight "willingly, even cheerfully" cooperated with officials in reenacting the murders and leading them to different crime scenes related to the murders, and that he displayed the temperament of a "schoolboy on an outing".

 Haight confessed that he had targeted the sisters because of his rejection by the previous women and teenage girls, in addition to feeling a "sudden urge" coming over him.
 Crowds gathered at the sites where Haight and the officials would stop, with some crowd members verbally expressing the desire to extrajudicially lynch Haight.
 After his reenactment and confessions, Haight was booked in the county jail in Eastview without bail.

 After the discovery of Margaret's body, fire and police officials used a drag to dredge for Helen's body.
 Helen's body was discovered on September 16 at 1:00 am, as Haight watched officials recover her body.